actris-cloudnet/dataportal/docs/upload-file-types.md

-## Data submission file types
+## Data upload file types

-The data submission API does **not** check the type of the submitted files.
+The Cloudnet data submission API does **not** check the type or content of the uploaded files.
-If you accidentally submit some incorrect files, or files that we can't process, we still archive those but perhaps do nothing more.
+If you accidentally upload some incorrect files, or files that we can't process, we still archive those but perhaps do nothing more.
 Clearly incorrect files might get deleted.

-We recommend submitting the following files:
+We recommend uploading the following files:

 |ID | Instrument  | File extension / description  | Format |
 |---|-------------|--------------------------|-------------|